arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/06.arduino-cloud/arduino-cloud.md

 The [Arduino® UNO Q](https://store.arduino.cc/products/uno-q) is supported by the [Arduino Cloud](https://app.arduino.cc/), allowing it to send and receive data over the Internet.
 Note that the UNO Q requires the [Arduino App Lab](https://docs.arduino.cc/software/app-lab/) to be programmed, which includes the ready made example that this tutorial is based on.

-The communication with Arduino Cloud is enabled by the UNO Q's microprocessor & Wi-Fi® module, and is programmed using Python.
+The communication with Arduino Cloud is enabled by the UNO Q's microprocessor (MPU) & Wi-Fi® module, and is programmed using Python.
+Data to and from the Microcontroller (MCU) is handled via the [Bridge](/software/app-lab/tutorials/getting-started/#bridge-tool) tool.

 ***Currently the UNO Q is set up using the "Manual Device" flow in the Arduino Cloud, using the `SECRET_KEY` and `DEVICE_ID` variables in a Python script running on the board.***